sixhobbits/coding-with-replit/manuscript/18-quicksort-tutorial-python-implementation-with-line-by-line-explanation.md

 ## The Partition algorithm

-The idea behind partition algorithm seems really intuitive, but the actual algorithm to do it efficiently is pretty counter-intuitive.
+The idea behind the partition algorithm seems intuitive, but the actual algorithm to do it efficiently is pretty counter-intuitive.

 Let's start with the easy part -- the idea.
 We have a list of numbers that isn't sorted.
 We pick a point in this list, and make sure that all larger numbers are to the *right* of that point and all the smaller numbers are to the *left*.
 For example, given the random list: